A BRIEF HISTORY

 TRADITIONAL CUSTOMS

-, Samhain has always been considered an auspicious time for divination, for contacting ancestors and other departed souls.
+Through the ages, Samhain has always been considered an auspicious time for divination, for contacting ancestors and other departed souls.
 It was customary therefore to place lights along roadways to help guide spirits out for the dark, and to leave open a door or window with a candle or other light burning to lead them back from whence they had left.
 This was the beginning of the ever popular Jack O’Lantern custom of today, in which lights or candles are placed in pumpkins so the wind will not extinguished them.
 These are now used to decorate homes and to frighten off mischievous souls who may have lost their way.

 Another old custom was to leave out food offerings on their doorsteps, a welcome invitation to the spirits of family members, ancestors, friends, pets and other loved ones to cross the threshold of their home and revisit.
 After all the hard work of collecting in the harvest, it was also a time for family reunions, when in the warmth and dimly lit smoky rooms of the home, wood and peat for the fire was stacked up high by the hearth, and members of the family all came together to celebrate a winter feast.
 During the feast bards re-told stories about those long gone, traditional songs would be sung, poetry recited and dances performed in honor of the ancestors.